RoquetteTenreiro/Yield.Mapping/YM.md

 - Searcy, S. W., Schueller, J. K., Bae, Y. H., Borgelt, S. C., & Stout, B. A. (1989).
 Mapping of spatially variable yield during grain combining.
 Transactions of the ASAE, 32(3), 826-0829.

+The actual coordinates of yield are considered as the centroid of the respective shape polygon being considered.
 Two different factors determine this aspect:

 1) The machine head cutting width (expressed in meters).